 For each project delivery milestone, a median was calculated, by document type (EA and EIS) for FHWA-approved environmental documents, prior to the NEPA Assignment Program, and for Caltrans, since initiation of the NEPA Assignment Program.
 The FHWA and Caltrans median timeframes were then compared.
-A positive timeframe difference indicates a time savings in reaching project delivery milestones under the NEPA Assignment Program.
-A negative timeframe difference indicates a time increase in reaching project delivery milestones under the NEPA Assignment Program.
+A positive timeframe difference indicates a time savings in reaching project delivery milestones under the NEPA Assignment Program, as compared to the amount of time that was required prior to the NEPA Assignment Program.
 A negative timeframe difference indicates a time increase in reaching project delivery milestones under NEPA Assignment, as compared to the amount of time that was required prior to NEPA Assignment.